electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/variants/_index.md

 Audi e-tron 50 is the least expensive version.
 It has an SUV form factor and the smallest battery.
 71kWh gross battery with 64.7 kWh available.
 WLTP-range between 282-341km depending on equipment trim.
 The two engines output 230kW (312 hp).

-It is not possible to differentiate e-tron 50 from 55 by looks.
+It is not possible to differentiate the e-tron 50 from the e-tron 55 by looks.

 [See detailed specification](/models/e-tron/specifications/#audi-e-tron-50)